 “Now what about Cody?”
 I ask, repulsed.

 “Young Mr. Whitmore’s prospects are all lined up in Daddy.
-If Daddy is ruined, he’s ruined, too.”
-Christian says.
-It wasn’t enough for me.
+If Daddy is ruined, he’s ruined, too,” Christian says.
+It’s not enough for me.
 He wouldn’t suffer enough as far as I’m concerned.

-“That’s the problem, though, Christian.”
-I say.
-“You have found lots of information.
-No doubt, it is information that you would not have been able to find had you not gone to Green Valley.
+“That’s the problem, though, Christian,” I say.
+“You’ve found lots of information.
+No doubt, it’s information that you wouldn’t have been able to find had you not gone to Green Valley.
 But now, anything shady that happens can lead right back to you.”
 He chuckles deeply.

 “Don’t you worry about that, Baby.
 Nothing will ever point back to me.
 Whatever I do, I don’t work with amateurs.”
 Now that’s a little scary.